In 1969, I bought a 1963 VW Beetle. It was black, and its running boards no longer had anything to do with the front fenders, but it ran well.

 Step 6: Love

 This is the tough one, and will make or break you.
-You must do this work with love, of your fail.
+You must do this work with love, or you fail.
 You don’t have to think, but you must love.
-This is one of the reasons I have nice tools. if I get hung up with maybe a busted knuckle or a busted stud, I feel my tools, like art objects or lovely feelies until the rage subsides and sense and love return…
+This is one of the reasons I have nice tools.
+If I get hung up with maybe a busted knuckle or a busted stud, I feel my tools, like art objects or lovely feelies, until the rage subsides and sense and love return…

 At the time, I thought I learned a lot about working on my car.
 I didn’t realize I was also learning about learning.